 Yes, you can have lentils on the low FODMAP diet … with a few considerations.
 Let me show you how with this flavorful, Indian-inspired Low FODMAP Lentil Dal.
-It’s completely plant-based and takes less than 15 minutes.
+This plant-based dish takes less than 15 minutes.

 - ½ to 1 jalapeno pepper, sliced in half (optional)

-- Heat olive oil in a saucepan over medium heat.
-Add diced tomatoes, ginger, and jalapeno halves and cook 2-3 minutes, stirring occasionally.
+- Heat oil in a saucepan over medium heat.
+Add diced tomato, ginger, and (optional) jalapeno halves.
+Cook 2-3 minutes, stirring occasionally.

 - Category: Main Dish